NirbhaySirsikar/AutoWirelessADB/README.md

 To use this script, follow these steps:

+1. Ensure that both your computer and the Android device are connected to the **same network**.
-1. Connect your Android device to your computer using a USB cable.
+2. Connect your Android device to your computer using a USB cable.
-2. Run the batch script `AutoWirelessADB.bat`.
+3. Run the batch script `AutoWirelessADB.bat`.
-3. Follow the on-screen instructions to configure the wireless connection for the connected device.
+4. Follow the on-screen instructions to configure the wireless connection for the connected device.

 ## Pre-requisites